35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 Lambeth the only inner London borough to take more applications than Southwark (3744 compared to Southwark’s 3310 in 2023/24.)

-mporary accommodation numbers

-8. 4184 homeless households are in TA (as at May 2025), 1609 of which are in nightly paid accommodation
+4184 homeless households are in TA (as at May 2025), 1609 of which are in nightly paid accommodation

 Added to all of this, developers have now mounted a strong lobbying campaign to reduce the amount of affordable housing required under the Mayor's [London Plan](https://www.london.gov.uk/programmes-strategies/planning/london-plan).
 According to the [BBC News](https://www.bbc.co.uk/news/articles/c62z6gpg8e6o) the House Bulders Federation has called for the 35% requirement to be reduced to 25%, in a [HBF report](https://www.hbf.co.uk/documents/14913/Mind_the_Gap_Examining_Londons_housing_shortfall.pdf) on housing development in London.
 The Financial Times and [Evening Standard](https://www.standard.co.uk/news/london/housing-crisis-sadiq-khan-affordable-homes-rule-gla-mayor-b1250874.html) add that developers are demanding an even bigger cut, to between 10-15%.
 In Southwark both British Land and Berkeley Homes, the developers of [Canada Water](https://www.salamandernews.org/canada-water-developer-requests-reduction-in-affordable-housing/) and the [Aylesham Centre](https://www.35percent.org/posts/aylesham-centre-planning-application-rejected/) respectively are already seeking to reduce affordable housing to these levels.